zeuxisoo/php-slimork/docs/README.md

         make composer
         make vendor

-Run the development server, the default url is `http://localhost:8080`
+3. Run the development server, the default url is `http://localhost:8080`

         make server

+## Production

+1. Install the vendor and composer like point 1 and 2 in development parts

+        make composer
+        make vendor

+2. Create the dotenv for your production (`.env.production`) or using the default dotenv file (`.env`)

+        cp .env .env.production

+3. Run the server and set the APP_ENV variable like

+        APP_ENV=production make server